 Brave diners (like myself!) will nosh on things like blue curry served in a urine tin or drink cocktails out of dummy’s head.
 Can you ever imagine eating sausage in the shape of bowel movement; well this place has more quirkiness to offer than you can imagine.
 A must have experience even you prefer not to visit again.

-2. Eat Grilled Salamander in Piss Alley
+4. Eat Grilled Salamander (and other delicious stuff) in Piss Alley

 Piss Alley, also known as Omoide Yokocho (or Memory Lane), is best described as the restaurant version of Golden Gai, a section that squeezes in over 200 miniature bars into a network of six narrow alleys.
 Piss Alley is a small area filled with quaint yakitori restaurants, and a few drinking holes, most with just a handful of seats.

+If you are an adventurous eater head over to Asadachi, a name that translates to Morning Wood, where you will get the privilege of tasting Grilled Salamander.
+Yes!
+Salamander!
 Maybe not the best food in the world, but visitors who love to challenge their eating habits visit this restaurant for the most bizarre meal.
 Here you can also try pig testicles, frog shasimi, raw pig testicles and snake liquor.
 Yum!